georgesmadi9/JavaAudioConverterApp/README.md

 # JavaAudioConverterApp

 This project is a system that converts *wav* files to *mp3* files using [JAVE2](https://github.com/a-schild/jave2) (A Java wrapper on the ffmpeg project).
-This app can be used either in the background as a constant monitor to a directory or can be launched once and stopped it up to you to decide how you wish to use it.
+This app can be used either in the background as a constant monitor to a directory or can be launched once and stopped it up to you to decide how to use it.

 ## Features